PanPraescribens/primitive-survival/README.md

 <h3>Fishing</h3>

-There are currently two methods for fishing - a fish basket and a trotline.
+There are currently two methods for fishing - a <b>Fish Basket</b> and a <b>Trotline</b>.
 They have some similarities but your mileage may vary when it comes to the preferred method.

 In both cases: